noahbclarkson/Auto-Tune/README.md

   Auto-Tune's Config.yml file:

 ```

 # ░█████╗░██╗░░░██╗████████╗░█████╗░░░░░░░████████╗██╗░░░██╗███╗░░██╗███████╗
 # ██╔══██╗██║░░░██║╚══██╔══╝██╔══██╗░░░░░░╚══██╔══╝██║░░░██║████╗░██║██╔════╝
 # ███████║██║░░░██║░░░██║░░░██║░░██║█████╗░░░██║░░░██║░░░██║██╔██╗██║█████╗░░
 # ██╔══██║██║░░░██║░░░██║░░░██║░░██║╚════╝░░░██║░░░██║░░░██║██║╚████║██╔══╝░░
 # ██║░░██║╚██████╔╝░░░██║░░░╚█████╔╝░░░░░░░░░██║░░░╚██████╔╝██║░╚███║███████╗
 # ╚═╝░░╚═╝░╚═════╝░░░░╚═╝░░░░╚════╝░░░░░░░░░░╚═╝░░░░╚═════╝░╚═╝░░╚══╝╚══════╝

+##  -- Auto-Tune Config File --  ##

+## See the wiki for info on each setting: https://github.com/Unprotesting/Auto-Tune/wiki

 ##  -- General Settings --  ##